sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-14-maven-jmeter-jmx.md

 gh-badge: [star,follow]
 comments: true
 ---
-[draft]
-In this article we are going to see how we can configure Jmeter with plugins.
+In this article we are going to see how we can manage Jmeter Test Cases in maven plugin.
 This is continuation post of [this original article](https://sarkershantonu.github.io/2020/08/28/maven-jmeter/).

 ### Maven Build Erors